Types of engagements

 Payment Flow:

-• Client must manually approve and pay the Bill.
+• Client manually approves and pays

 Key Points: